jackiehaochen/hkust-smart-group/content/authors/yingxue/_index.md

 ---
 # Display name
-title: Yu Cai
+title: Yingxue Xu

 # Username (this should match the folder name)
 authors:
-  - Yucai
+  - yingxue

 # Is this the primary user of the site?
 superuser: false